nocomp/Kiosk-evasion-BADUsb-Bruteforce/README.md

 For experimental use only, don t be a dick

-more info about kiosk evasion here https://www.trustedsec.com/blog/kioskpos-breakout-keys-in-windows/
+more info about kiosk evasion here https://www.trustedsec.com/blog/kioskpos-breakout-keys-in-windows/ <br>

+<h2>!!! replace ALTSTRING by STRING if you face encoding issue !!!</h2>
+join us on flipper zero discord https://discord.gg/dYyPMytf